Berbers and Islam: Background

 After the revolt, Kharijites established a number of tribal kingdoms in the North African highlands.
 Their safety was purchased with taxation without representation.
 A set of Islamic representatives and tax collectors were established as attaches, and known as the Marabouts from the Arabic word "mourabitoun" or attaches whose role was restricted to that of a relay between local tribal council of elders of the tribes (Aarch) and the central authority in Tunis.
 They had neither mosques nor authority.
 Their houses served as their quarters and were commonly constructed with a dome above whose Arabic term is qoba and Berber one ta qobe-tt (little dome).
 Other regions and tribes, however, like Sijilmasa and Tilimsan—which straddled the principal trade routes—proved more viable and prospered.
 In 750, the Abbasids, who succeeded the Umayyads as the rulers of the Caliphate, moved the caliphate capital to Baghdad and reestablished Islamic authority in Ifriqiya, appointing Ibrahim ibn al-Aghlab as governor of Kairouan.
 Although nominally serving at the caliph's pleasure, al-Aghlab and his successors, the Aghlabids, ruled independently until 909, presiding over a court that became a center for learning and culture.

 To the west of Aghlabid lands, Abd ar-Rahman ibn-Rustam ruled most of the central-west Maghreb from Tahert, southwest of Algiers.
 The rulers of the Rustamid imamate, which lasted from 761 to 909, each an Ibadi Kharijite imam, were elected by leading citizens.
 The imams gained a reputation for honesty, piety, and justice.
 The court at Tahert was noted for its support of scholarship in mathematics, astronomy, and astrology, as well as theology and law.
 The Rustamid imams, however, failed, by choice or by neglect, to organize a reliable standing army.
 This major factor, accompanied by the dynasty's eventual collapse into decadence, opened the way for Tahert's demise under the assault of the Fatimids.

 Between the 11th and 12th centuries, the Islamized Berber dynasty of the Almoravids (Lempta tribe) spread in western North Africa.
 They veiled their faces and were feared as skilled camel riders for their extremely quick robberies.
 They forced Islam on the people of Western Sahara, who were rooted in traditional religious traditions.
 Other Arab-Islamic Bedouin groups, such as the Banū Hilāl (Sons of the Crescent Moon), subsequently migrated with their families and herds into the territories of the Berber tribes that had not yet been Islamized.
 Resistance to Islamization varied: many tribes avoided violent conflicts and retreated to the sparsely populated areas of the Sahara.

-By the end of the 12th century, Islam had penetrated the entire Western Sahara and brought the Berber tribes under its influence.
+By the end of the 12th century, Islam had penetrated the Western Sahara and brought the Berber tribes under its influence.